New Jersey accountability project

 Budget data

 Historical NJ budget totals are drawn from official NJ Office of Management & Budget publications and NJ Legislature appropriations records.
 Figures represent total state appropriations (all funds) for each fiscal year.
 Minor differences from other sources may exist due to rounding or how special-purpose funds are counted.
-FY2027 shows the Governor's proposed budget submitted in March 2026; this figure will be updated when the legislature enacts a final budget.
+FY2027 shows the enacted $60.74B budget signed into law on June 30, 2026; category-level detail reflects the Governor's March proposal until NJ OMB publishes the enacted appropriations breakdown.